Office Assistant Must-Have Resume Skills and Keywords

 Common Keywords on Office Assistant Resumes

 Both employer job listings and resumes from people who’ve held the position of Office Assistant tend to always include skills and requirements found in this list.
-Whether you’ve only got Recruiting, Front Office, QuickBooks Software, Data Entry, Outlook, Purchase Orders, Bookkeeping, Scanning, Answer Phones, Invoicing, Calendaring, Human Resources Experience or Vendor Management in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Admin Assistant, Clerical Skills, Answering Phones, Administrative Support, Detail Oriented or Communication Skills in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as an Office Assistant.

 Uncommon Keywords on Office Assistant Job Descriptions

-Employer job listings infrequently list Accounts Payable, Database, Account Receivables, Receptionist, Secretarial, Reconciling, Social Media, Compliance or Deposits as important skills or qualifications in Office Assistant job descriptions.
+Employer job listings infrequently list Accuracy, Calendaring, Faxing, Data Entry, Database, Multi Tasking, Scheduling, MS Office, Outlook, Scanning, Customer Service, Invoicing, Receptionist, Collaboration, Technical or English Speaking as important skills or qualifications in Office Assistant job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for an Office Assistant position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Recruiting, Front Office, QuickBooks Software, Data Entry, Outlook, Purchase Orders and Bookkeeping.
+The most common important skills required by employers are Admin Assistant, Clerical Skills, Answering Phones, Administrative Support, Detail Oriented and Communication Skills.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as an Office Assistant, suggesting that having these keywords on a resume are important for success as an Office Assistant.
-Additionally, employer Office Assistant job descriptions list Office Administration as a desirable experience, even though Office Administration appears 3.72 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Accounts Payable, Database, Account Receivables, Receptionist, Secretarial, Reconciling and Social Media may be something to reconsider.
-These 7 terms appear 2.04, 2.09, 2.20, 2.44, 2.48, 2.97 and 3.33 times less frequently, respectively, than in job descriptions for an Office Assistant role.
+Our analysis suggests that highlighting too prominently terms like Accuracy, Calendaring, Faxing, Data Entry, Database, Multi Tasking and Scheduling may be something to reconsider.
+These 7 terms appear 2.15, 2.15, 2.25, 2.53, 2.70, 2.73 and 2.74 times less frequently, respectively, than in job descriptions for an Office Assistant role.
 This implies that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Office Assistant.
 Make sure to include a strong showing for the following keywords on your resume: